apache/camel-website/content/docs/_index.md

 ## Camel K

-Apache Camel K is a lightweight integration framework built on Apache Camel that runs natively on [Kubernetes](https://kubernetes.io/) and is specifically designed for serverless and micro service architectures.
+Apache Camel K is a lightweight integration framework built on Apache Camel that runs natively on [Kubernetes](https://kubernetes.io/) and is specifically designed for serverless and microservice architectures.
 It allows you to run integration code written in Camel DSL on your cloud.

 <p>
 <a class="button dark" href="/camel-k/latest/">Documentation</a>